 5. Improve Air Conditioner Efficiency

 Just as it’s important to reduce heat gain, you also want to make efforts in your home to improve your heat removal.
 Here are a couple of easy steps you can do to help remove heat from your home.

 Please note that these steps only work if your AC is already properly functioning.

 Replace Dirty Filters

-When something is wrong with your AC and you call an HVAC service person the first thing they will check is the status of your filters.
+When something is wrong with your Air Conditioning Unit and you call an HVAC service person the first thing they will check is the status of your filters.
 So you might as well do this on your own frequently as a good maintenance habit.

 You can avoid this problem altogether if you keep an eye on your filters, and clean or replace them when they get dirty.

 You’d be surprised what some people put over their air conditioning vents.
 Everything from dressers to dog beds and piles of clothes that is either partially or completely covering vents in homes.